 Continuing Education Reimbursement Program

-Get reimbursed up to $1,000 annually for costs of Continuing Education Units (CEUs/CMEs), certifications, licenses or specialty certifications.
+Get reimbursed up to $1,000 annually for costs of Continuing Education Units (CEUs/CMEs), specialty certifications, licenses, and renewals.

 You may be eligible for reimbursement if you fit all of the following criteria:

-- Work in a bargaining unit position for which an Employer has agreed to make contributions to the Fund.
+- Work in a bargaining unit position for which your employer has agreed to make contributions to the Education Fund.

 - Have completed your probationary period.

-- Be a regular benefited full-time or part-time employee.
+- Must be a regular benefited full-time or part-time employee.
 In addition, on call or per diem employees working, at minimum, 2 shifts per month over the most recent 6 month period.

-- Have attended a CE training OR taken the license or certification exam within the last 60 days.
+- Have attended a CE training OR have taken the license/certification exam within the last 60 days.